opennetworkinglab/aether-docs/testing/aether-roc-tests.rst

 -------------------------
 Follow the steps below to access the ROC API:

-1. Deploy the ``aether-roc-umbrella`` chart from the SD-RAN repo with the following command:
+1. Deploy the ``aether-roc-umbrella`` chart from the Aether repo with the following command:

 .. code-block:: shell

-    helm -n micro-onos install aether-roc-umbrella sdran/aether-roc-umbrella
+    helm -n micro-onos install aether-roc-umbrella aether/aether-roc-umbrella

 2. Check if all pods are in a Running state: